JohnFawkes/AURA/docs/config.md

 # Configuration

-aura uses a `config.yml` file for configuration.
+aura uses a `config.yaml` file for configuration.
 You can setup the configuration file during the onboarding process.
-However, if you would like, below are the instructions for creating and modifying the `config.yml` file.
+However, if you would like, below are the instructions for creating and modifying the `config.yaml` file.

-1. **Create the `config.yml` File**:
+1. **Create the `config.yaml` File**:

-    - You can create a new file named `config.yml` in the root directory of your aura installation.
+    - You can create a new file named `config.yaml` in the root directory of your aura installation.
-    - Alternatively, you can use the sample configuration file provided in the repository as a starting point.
-You can find it [here](https://raw.githubusercontent.com/mediux-team/aura/master/config.yml.sample).

-2. **Edit the `config.yml` File**:
+2. **Edit the `config.yaml` File**:
-    - Open the `config.yml` file in a text editor of your choice.
+    - Open the `config.yaml` file in a text editor of your choice.
     - Modify the configuration settings according to your needs.
-3. **Place the `config.yml` File**:
+3. **Place the `config.yaml` File**:
     - Place your configuration file in the `/config` directory on your Docker container.

 ---